rust-in-public/rust-in-public.github.io/_posts/2022-07-04-method-chaining-in-rust.md

 tag: rustlang
 ---

 While not unique to Rust, there are many functions in the Rust Standard Library that return ```self```.
 Because of this, Rust allows all kinds of method chaining, often resulting in some intimidating-looking-at-first code.
-As stated in [Rust Design Patterns](https://rust-unofficial.github.io/patterns/functional/index.html), Rust is an imperative language, but it allows code to be written in a functional style.
+As stated in [Rust Design Patterns](https://rust-unofficial.github.io/patterns/functional/index.html), Rust is an imperative language, but it allows code to be written in a functional, declarative style.

-As an example of this difference between imperative and declarative style, let's say we wanted to print all even numbers in a vector.
+As an example of this difference between imperative and declarative style, imagine we wanted to print all even numbers in a vector.
 Without making use of method chaining, we might write something that looks like this:

 ```rust
 fn main() {